Vedic Femininity as a Post-Soviet Laboratory of Gender and Labor

-In the course of one summer, Vedic femininity swept through the community of spiritual seekers in St. Petersburg where I conducted fieldwork.
+During one summer, Vedic femininity swept through the community of spiritual seekers in St. Petersburg, where I conducted fieldwork.
 The young women I interviewed embraced it readily.
 Over the past decade, I have watched a minor spiritual teaching solidify into a movement, splinter into different paths, inspire copycats, and spark debates.
 Today, the two most well-known figures in the community – Oleg Torsunov and Olga Valyaeva – have 300,000 to 400,000 followers on social media.
 Impressive as these statistics are, the cultural significance of Vedic femininity is even better measured by its popularity beyond its initial sympathetic audience.
-The teaching inspired grassroots initiatives, clubs, workshops, blogs, and clothing brands all over the country, including my home town of Yoshkar-Ola.
+The teaching inspired grassroots initiatives, clubs, workshops, blogs, and clothing brands all over the country, including my hometown of Yoshkar-Ola.
 Vedic femininity even made it onto the pages of Cosmopolitan.

 Why Does Vedic Femininity Matter?